jertel/vuegraf/README.md

 NOTE: The energy_usage measurement includes two types of data:

-- `detailed = true` represents backfilled per-second data that is queried from Emporia once every hour.
+- `detailed = true` represents backfilled per-second data that is optionally queried from Emporia once every hour.
 - `detailed = false` represents the per-minute average data that is collected every minute.

 When building graphs that show a sum of the energy usage, be sure to only include either detailed=true or detailed=false, otherwise your summed values will be higher than expected.